HTTPArchive/almanac.httparchive.org/src/README.md

 The chapter generation is dependent on nodejs, so you will need to have [nodejs](https://nodejs.org/en/) installed as well.
 All of the following commands must be run from within the `src` directory by executing `cd src` first.

+Note this is run automatically by a GitHub Action on merges to main, so does not need to be run manually.

-1. Install the dependencies:
+Install the dependencies:

 ```
 npm install
 ```

-2. Run the generate chapters script:
+Run the generate chapters script:

 ```
 npm run generate
 ```

+## Generating Ebooks

-3. For generating PDFs of the ebook, you need to install Prince.
+For generating PDFs of the ebook, you need to install Prince.
 Follow the instructions on [the Prince Website](https://www.princexml.com/).

-4. To actually generate the ebooks, start your local server, then run the following:
+To actually generate the ebooks, start your local server, then run the following:

 ```
 npm run ebooks
 ```

+There is a GitHub Action which can be run manually from the Actions tab to generate the Ebooks and open a Pull Request for them.

 ## Generating ebooks - including print-ready ebooks if you want a hardcopy